INI (Japanese boy group): 2024: Second album Match Up, The Frame, first fan-con, and The View

-2025–present: Third arena tour, The Origin, first documentary film, and The Winter Magic
+2025: Third arena tour, The Origin, first documentary film, and The Winter Magic

 On February 14, the group announced their third arena live tour titled XQUARE.
 The tour had 15 shows and commenced on May 6 in Fukuoka.
 Three additional shows were added on May 25 for Aichi from September 13 to 15 under the title of XQUARE - MASTERPIECE.
 The tour had an attendance of 260,000 and featured a total of 35 songs.
 On the 18th, INI was selected as the official ambassador for the 2026 Asian Games and the Asian Para Games, which were held in Aichi and Nagoya in 2026.
 The official commissioning ceremony was held on the 26th with Kimura in attendance.

 On March 4 and 5, INItime Music Live, a live event linked to the group's program INItime Music, was held at K-Arena Yokohama.
 On the 29th, it was announced that the group will release the single "Party Goes On" on April 3.
 The song served as the theme song of TBS's King's Brunch which aired on April 5.
 The group's third album The Origin was released on June 25, with three versions, "Ascending", "Landing", and "Winning" available for sale.
 The title single "Dominance" was released on the same day, with the digital single "Potion" released ahead of the album on May 1.
+The third track "Pineapple Juice" was subsequently used as the promotional song during a collaboration with Dole plc.

 On June 14, the group held a livestream titled INI Contact on their official YouTube channel to celebrate their fourth anniversary, where they announced that their first documentary film, INI the Movie: I Need I, would be released on October 31.
 The theme song, "Because You Were There (君がいたから)" was written by Ikezaki, Ozaki, Goto, Sano, Takatsuka, and Fujimaki.
 It was announced in early October that the group will release a winter single titled The Winter Magic on November 19 with 5 songs including "Present" and "True Love".
 "True Love" will serve as the theme song for the movie Romantic Killer starring Kimura, which is scheduled for release on December 12.
+The single recorded the highest first-week domestic sales of 2025, exceeding 1.2 million copies.
+It became the group’s first million-selling release and earned them Billboard Japan’s 2025 Top Singles Sales Award.